CHCAA-EDUX/NLP-AU/syllabus/readme.md

 ## Slack Channel ##

-We will use the "NLP-E21" channel for class-related communication.
+We will use the "CogSci-AU" channel for class-related communication.
 Please ask (and answer) questions in this Slack channel.
 There is no such thing as a stupid or trivial question!
 If a classmates asks a question you know an answer to, try and answer.
 Slack is not only for instructor-student interaction, it is for all students to share knowledge and resources, and to get answers as fast as possible.

 Slack is best-suited for short technical questions and individual threads or channels for extended conversations on a given topic.